Sticks, Stones, Gossip & Governance Part 2 of 2

 Beatrice seeks a thorough objective investigation of the actions of the executive director and the housing authority; and appropriate intervention to prevent any further harassment, the restoration of her rights as a tenant and commissioner, and such sanctions and training that will prevent further hostile environment harassment.

-Based on reports from tenants, including specific complaints by Beatrice, reports from tenants, and observation of public meetings of the “Oldtown Housing Authority (OHA),” there appears to be a situation of hostile environment harassment that limits Beatrice from the exercise of her right to peaceful enjoyment as a tenant and her ability to fulfill her role as commissioner.
+Based on reports from tenants, including specific complaints by Beatrice, and observation of public meetings of the “Oldtown Housing Authority (OHA),” there appears to be a situation of hostile environment harassment that limits Beatrice from the exercise of her right to peaceful enjoyment as a tenant and her ability to fulfill her role as commissioner.

 Racial prejudice